odilbekmatyokubov/Signal-system-design/week5readme.md

+This repository contains three exercises done for week 5

 Exercise 1:
 A square wave with an amplitude of 1 and a frequency of 1 Hz is generated and plotted using the "square" function in MATLAB.